synergiclabs/t3js/docs/api/modules.md

 # Modules
 The following methods are optional for you to implement per module.

-Modules are only accessible by Application which opens up the possibility of a less strict interface for the module's definition.
+Modules are only accessible by Box.Application which opens up the possibility of a less strict interface for the module's definition.
 For example, if you have complex logic for modules, you may place the function in the public API for unit testing.
 This is a completely different methodology than normal and should not be applied to services.